TristanDaffe/Projet_smartCity/API/README.md

 ### `docker-compose up --build`

 - Once it is done, a container named "BDsmartCityCompose" should be visible in docker desktop.

-- Finally, open a browser and go to http://localhost:3000/ to see the project.
-You will be redirected to the home page, where you can log in.

 - To stop the project, use ctrl+c in the terminal, confirm and run the following command :